jain/CONNECT_JUNIOR_DESIGN/README.md

 	If you want the documentation for each class please navigate to /Code Documentation (JavaDoc)/vikram/connect/com/connect

-	Else please open index.html to see code structure
+	Else please open index.html to see code structure and activity summaries

 All of the code resides in the app/src/main folder.